 Unfortunately, the new Evolv Scanner had not yet made its way to Hollywood Studios when we visited.
-We heard reports that these scanners first made their debut at Hollywood Studios on August 6th.
-We were impressed when using these Evolv Scanners at Animal Kingdom the day before.
+These scanners have since been installed at Hollywood Studios now.

-After bag check, our group moved to the Park Entrance.
-The fingerprint scanners have been covered to decrease contact exposure.
+When entering the Park, the fingerprint scanners have been covered to decrease contact exposure.
 Guests simply scan their Magic Bands or Ticket Card to gain entrance into the Park.

 At Hollywood Studios Make sure that the Mickey Head of the ticket Scanner turns Green when you scan your Magic Band.
 If it turns blue, you may not be counted as present in the park which can affect a boarding group for rise of the resistance.

 Our first stop after entering the Park was to head towards Toy Story Land.
 We were excited to find a very short line for Slinky Dog Dash.

 Our excitement was short-lived as we learned that the ride was temporarily closed.
 We stayed in line for around 30 minutes hoping that it would be up and running again, but eventually chose to leave now with the hope to return later.

 We returned later in the afternoon and we were able to ride on our favorite toy Slinky.